LE DOMAINE

 The next day, a delicate operation takes place: the clear juice above the sediments must be carefully extracted to be placed in new French oak barrels where it will start its alcoholic fermentation.

 Our sweet wine will develop its aromas and age over a period of 14 to 16 months before being bottled.
-However small the production and this depends on the vintage, we feel obliged to let our guardian angels who work so hard looking after the red wine, the ultimate luxury of tasting the sweet wine too!
+However small the production and depending on the vintage, we feel obliged to let our guardian angels who work so hard looking after the red wine, the ultimate luxury of tasting the sweet wine too!